 Even mild symptoms can mean that you are contagious.
 To help stop the spread of the virus, while you are experiencing any symptoms be sure that you are self quarantining!
 If you are experiencing any symptoms you need to tell us and refrain from booking a dentist appointment until you are back in good health.

-As there currently is no cure for COVID-19, prevention is key.
+As there currently is no cure for COVID-19, and not everyone is yet vaccinated, prevention is key.
 This is why in dentistry we have specific protocols in place to adhere to, this is to ensure the safety of everyone in our practice.

-Now that lockdown is beginning to ease and places such as dental practices are beginning to reopen, it is important to understand that the virus is still out there.
-Even though we are beginning to reopen, you need to continue to proceed with caution.
+Although many of our staff members have been vaccinated, the virus is still out there.
+You need to continue to proceed with caution, as will we.
 We will do as much as we can to sanitise all of our clinics to the best of our ability and screen all of our staff for potential coronavirus symptoms.
 While we are securing your safety on our end, you need to be sure to do the same on yours.
 Even if you are not showing any symptoms, but have been in contact with someone who has the virus, you need to disclose that information with us.

-We are trying our hardest to get all our staff back in the clinic to allow treatment for all patients.
-We understand that dental needs are very important however, if you are showing any symptoms of COVID-19 you should not come in.
+We understand that oral health is very important however, if you are showing any symptoms of COVID-19 you should not come in.
 You will be endangering all those around you.

 While you and your dentist will be in close proximity to one another, our dentists will be equipped with PPE (personal protective equipment).
 Wearing this will protect them from a patient potentially transmitting any bacteria or pathogens they may have to the dentist.
 Wearing this PPE will also be able to prevent the dentist from being able to spread any bacteria or pathogens they may have to the patient themselves.